SudharshnaLakshmi/Gaussian/README.md

-# Gaussian Elimination with partial pivoting
+# Gaussian Elimination without partial pivoting

 ## AIM:
 To write a program to find the Gaussian Elimination with partial pivoting of a matrix.